Bernkastel-Wittlich

 Bernkastel-Wittlich (German: Landkreis Bernkastel-Wittlich) is a district in Rhineland-Palatinate, Germany.
 It is bounded by (from the north and clockwise) the districts of Vulkaneifel, Cochem-Zell, Rhein-Hunsrück, Birkenfeld, Trier-Saarburg and Bitburg-Prüm.

 History

 The district was established in 1969 by merging the former districts of Bernkastel and Wittlich.

 Geography

 The district is situated on both banks of the Moselle, which crosses the territory from southwest to northeast.
-The country rises to the Eifel in the north and the Hunsrück in the south.
+The land rises to the Eifel in the north and the Hunsrück in the south.
 A great number of tributaries rise in the Eifel and flow into the Moselle.
-In the very south of the district is the Erbeskopf (818 m), the highest peak in the Hunsrück and Rhineland-Palatinate.
+The Erbeskopf (818 m), the highest peak in the Hunsrück and Rhineland-Palatinate, lies in the very south of the district.